-The movement in the Best Estimate Liabilities on non-linked business is due to the movement in provisions for new business written in the year, partially offset by the run-off of the existing book.
+The movement in the Best Estimate Liabilities on non-linked business is due to new business written in the year, partially offset by the run-off of the existing book and adverse inflationary conditions.
 In addition, explicit provisions are held for future reviews on the Term Assurance and Income Protection book of business.
-Similar to prior year, a reserve is held for the present value of future tax fees arising on the Onshore Investment Bond.
-The increase in Life index and unit-linked during 2021 was mainly due to new business and positive market movements during the period.
+Similar to previous years, a reserve is held for the present value of future tax fees arising on the Onshore Investment Bond (OIB) which has become more negative in the year due to increases in interest rates.
+The decrease in Life unit-linked during 2022 was mainly due to adverse market movements, which were partially offset by new business.

-The Risk Margin has reduced slightly in the year, due to updates to cashflow run-off profile, which now reflects latest Lapse Rate Run-off profiles, SCR and changes in discount rates in the year.
-Note also, the Risk margin includes an allowance for the Company's VCAO.
+The Risk Margin has increased in the year, due to changes in discount rates in the year alongside increased capital holdings.
+Note also, the Risk margin includes an allowance for the Company's Voluntary Capital Add-on (VCAO).